ovh/public-cloud-examples/containers-orchestration/managed-rancher/import-kubernetes-cluster/README.md

   - fill a name (`my_demo_rancher` for example), choose the **Standard** plan, the recommended version then click on the **Create a Managed Rancher Service** button.
   Rancher instances are pre-provisioned, so your instance will be created immediately.

-  - In the list of existing MRS, click on your instance, then click on **Generate access code** button to generate the login and password to access to Rancher.
+  - In the list of existing Managed Rancher Service, click on your instance, then click on **Generate access code** button to generate the login and password to access to Rancher.
 Save the login and password and click on **Go to Rancher** button.

   -  Copy/paste the password in **password** field and click on **Log in with Local User** button.